 - Save broadcasts for 60 days (instead of only 14 days)

-You can also subscribe to Twitch Prime outside of Amazon Prime for just $11/month.
+You can also subscribe to Prime Gaming outside of Amazon Prime for just $15 per month.
 Being a Prime subscriber gives you access to even more exclusive content, whether you have a creator account or just view as an audience member.
 Even if you’re a subscriber, you’ll see ads when you’re streaming on Twitch, but it’s worth the membership for other benefits.
-For example, any user subscribed to Twitch Prime automatically gets unlimited access to free games like PUBG, Destiny 2, and Madden NFL 20 too.
+For example, any user subscribed to Prime Gaming automatically gets unlimited access to free games like Control: Ultimate Edition, StarCraft: Remastered, Recompile, and others.